venura9/TechChallenge/iac/README.md

 - For this scenario the github actions workflow `apply` to `prd` from master for ‘push’ and only plans for ‘pull_request’ to `master`
 - One time setup needs to be completed by running `./docker.sh` from the `iac` folder. (you will need to init the correct terraform workspace before running this. recommend running it from a bastion host with access to the database.
 Otherwise a temporary network rule needs to be added to the pgsql db server. )

+## Workarounds

+- It was not possible to retrieve the ci/cd webhook link natively though terraform.
+- `null_resource` and `local_file` data source was used as a change that always run.
+- This should be changed overtime when things improve with the ARM control plane.

+## Links

+- A Successful Deployment Run: https://github.com/venura9/TechChallengeApp/runs/1828083189?check_suite_focus=true
+- Deployed app: https://prd-todo-app-webapp.azurewebsites.net (if there's enough credits left - will be taken down on the 10th Feb 2021)